UNIVERSE-DAO/UNIVERSE/docs/ARCHITECTURE.md

 <br>

 **Phase 1: DAO-Led Development**
-- Build and govern the privacy-first infrastructure
+_- Build and govern the protected, privacy-first infrastructure_

 <br>

 **Phase 2: Progressive Decentralization**
-- Shift governance to federated decision-making & decentralized smart contracts
+_- Shift governance to federated decision-making & decentralized smart contracts_

 <br>

-**Phase 3: DAO as a Guardian  — Proposes, Aligns, Protects**
-- UNIVERSE.DAO does not control operations but votes on and implements key upgrades
-- Ensures alignment with decentralization & privacy principles
+**Phase 3: DAO as a Guardian  — Proposes, Aligns, Protects** _- UNIVERSE.DAO does not control operations but votes on and implements key upgrades_ <br> _- Ensures alignment with decentralization & privacy principles_ <br>
-- Intervenes only in existential threats or to approve critical feature expansions
+_- Intervenes only in existential threats or to approve critical feature expansions_ <br>

 <br>